Daniela231/Complex-Event-Processing-/README.md

 length_window.py

-The length_window script contains the functions to change the length of the Dataframe we want to run our observers on.
+The length_window script contains the functions to get some rows of the dataframe (a window) depending on a given length

 time_window.py

-time_window has the same functionality as length_window but filters the Dataframe to only contain the events at an exact time or given time period(like 30 minutes in the past)
+The length_window script contains the functions to get some rows of the dataframe (a window) depending on a given time

 cep.py